European Union Trademark

 The owner of one or several national trade marks may wish to obtain a European Union trade mark for the same sign.

-If the prior national registered trade marks are all identical and belong to the same owner, the European Union trade mark application can claim "seniority" based on these prior national trade mark registrations for the identical goods/services.
-Upon registration of the European Union trade mark, these prior national trade mark registrations may then be abandoned.
+If the prior national registered trademarks are all identical and belong to the same owner, the European Union trade mark application can claim "seniority" based on these prior national trade mark registrations for the identical goods/services.
+Upon registration of the European Union trade mark, these prior national trade mark registrations may then be abandoned but its owner will benefit from the date of the national registrations in the countries in which seniority has been claimed.

 - Conversion of a European Union trademark into national trademarks

-If a European Union trade mark application is refused or if a registered European Union trade mark is cancelled, the European Union trade mark application or trade mark can be converted within a three-month period into a national trade mark application in any of the EU Member States other than those in which a third party has prior rights upon which the opposition or cancellation action was based.
-Such conversion preserves the filing or priority date of the prior European Union trade mark application.
+If a European Union trade mark application is refused or if a registered European Union trade mark is cancelled, the European Union trade mark application or registration can be converted into a national trade mark application/registration in any of the EU Member States other than those in which a third party has prior rights upon which the opposition or cancellation action was based, or where there is an absolute ground for refusal.
+The conversion request must be filed within the three months following the date in which the decision refusing the EUTM Application or cancelling the registration is final.
+Such conversion allows to preserve the filing or priority date of the prior European Union trade mark application or registration.

 Each of the EU Member State national trade mark offices examines the “converted” trade mark application based on its national legal standards.